 Residential Areas in Prague

-A historical atmosphere, all major attractions right at your doorstep, and a vibrant nightlife — living in Prague’s center indisputably has its advantages.
-It mainly attracts younger expats, but it is not come as recommended for families.
+With a historical atmosphere, all the major attractions right on your doorstep, and a vibrant nightlife — Prague’s center definitely has its advantages, but it tends to mainly attract younger expats, rather than families.

 Rent in the center is higher than elsewhere in Prague.
-If you own a car, prepare yourself for tedious searches for a parking spot not too far from your home.
-And, especially on weekends, your well-deserved sleep may at times be interrupted by rowdy tourists who have enjoyed a bit too much of the excellent Czech beer.
+If you own a car, prepare yourself for tedious searches for a good parking spot.
+On weekends, your well-deserved sleep may be interrupted by rowdy tourists who have enjoyed a bit too much of the excellent Czech beer.

 The historical center — Prague 1 — is made up of five different quarters.
 Hradčany and Malá Strana are located around Prague Castle.
 Staré Město (Old Town), Nové Město (New Town), and the old Jewish quarter Josefov are located on the opposite bank of the Vltava River.